Lukaszpg/PD2-Sanctuary-of-Exile/README.md

 This mod was not made with multiplayer games in mind and was not tested.
 Most likely will not work properly in TCP/IP.

+## Compatibility disclaimer

+This mod is NOT compatible with characters from Single Player+ or vanilla Project Diablo 2.
+You have to:

+* start from scratch - create new character
+* remove your shared stash file

+Rule of thumb: just make sure that before starting to play Sanctuary of Exile you have empty "Save" folder.

 ## How to install

 Head to [launcher repository](https://github.com/Lukaszpg/pd2-sanctuary-of-exile-launcher) and follow the instructions.
 This works right now only on Windows OS.
 If you have other operating system, please follow manual installation istructions below: